-STUDENT DROP OFF/PICK UP AND PARKING PROCEDURES
+STUDENT DROP-OFF/PICK-UP AND PARKING PROCEDURES

 We are glad to once again open our doors to parents and encourage all parents to walk children in and out of the school daily.
-Having face-to-face interactions every day helps maintain open communication and fosters positive relationships between families and teachers.
+Daily face-to-face interactions help maintain open communication and foster positive relationships between families and teachers.
 Parents are also welcome to request phone calls or video chats.